leapdao/docs/docs/json-rpc/web3.eth.md

 **Returns**

-- `Quantity` - integer of the current balance in PSC cents.
+- `Quantity` - numerical string of the current balance.

 **Example**